ar7ch/iu-ssad/CodeForAssignments1-2/README2.md

 ![assignment2UML](https://user-images.githubusercontent.com/37394070/140531284-c97d1c79-52a0-483c-b600-a953770ffdde.png)

 New entities are grayed out.
-The full class diagram is attached in the submission in .png format.
+The full class diagram is attached to the submission in .png format.

 HTMLAnalysisAdapter loads a Pair that has instances of Post and Opinion evaluated by our system.
 Then adapter formats the data to the format readable by a Web browser.